apache/cordova-docs/www/plugins/faq.md

 ## How do I install plugins from npm?

 Cordova team decided to change official plugin IDs from org.apache.cordova.* to cordova-plugin-* to better fit within the npm ecosystem.
-Developers can install a plugin using the command `cordova plugin add [PLUGIN ID]`.
+Developers can install a plugin using the command `npx cordova plugin add [PLUGIN ID]`.

 ## How do I know which platforms are supported for a plugin?